Numbluk/blog/_drafts/path-to-a-million-words.markdown

+---
+layout: post
+title: "Writing A Million Words In The Open"
+---

 # Writing A Million Words In The Open

 Goal: Describe what it is, why I'm doing it, and how I'll track it.